Click on this link to view the handbook: Student/Parent Handbook

 - Keep you updated about your progress in their class.

 - Sometimes hold “live” sessions in which you interact with the teacher and your classmates online.

 Your advisor is your first line of support at BlueSky.

-	- Calls you at least weekly, is in frequent touch through e-mail, texting, online chats
+- Calls you frequently, and is in touch through e-mail, texting, online chats.

 - Keeps track of your attendance in your classes.